 The Parthenon can be seen for miles in Athens and its design is known the world over.

-It was built between the middle of the fifth century with the building finally being completed in 438 BC with further decorations being added up until 432 BC.
+It was built about five hundred years BC with the building finally being completed in 438 BC with further decorations being added up until 432 BC.

 Ancient Greece was full of architects; three of which helped create this structure.
 The Parthenon was designed by Phidias, the sculptor and Iktinos and Callicrates who were the architects assigned the to job.